 Meow Lightbox is a Lightbox for WordPress that is made for photographers, by photographers.
 It works in all circumstances while being light, optimized, and responsive.
 It displays nicely EXIF information from your image (title, description, camera, aperture, shutter speed, ISO, etc).
 The layout also adapts itself depending on the image orientation.

 If you want to see how it performs, click on the images above.
-You can also have a look at one of my post on my Offbeat Japan website, for example, this one: Best Abandoned Places in Japan.

 The feature that everybody likes is the preloading.
 If you have a page with many images, the lightbox will start to preload them so make sure they appear fast.
 Another interesting feature is that the lightbox can automatically display a map of the location where the photo was taken (if GPS metadata is available).
 Have a look at Meow Lightbox Pro.

 By default, the selector is set on ‘.entry-content’.
 This selector represents the CSS elements in which the lightbox will look for images and does its magic.
 Depending on the theme, or what you exactly need, the selector might be different.
 Check the FAQ below if you are confused.

 Sometimes, the selector catches too many images and you want specific pages, galleries or photos to be skipped by the Lightbox.
 You can do this with the Anti Selector.